Pancreatic cancer

 - where it is in the pancreas – 6 out of 10 pancreatic cancers start in the head of the pancreas

-This information is about the most common types of pancreatic cancer which start in exocrine cells.
+This information is about the most common types of pancreatic cancer.
+These start in exocrine cells, which make pancreatic juices.
 We have information about cancers which sometimes start in the pancreas:

 Symptoms of pancreatic cancer